Rust-GCC/Rust-GCC.github.io/reporting/2022-10-monthly-report.md

     }
     ```

-    ...and this is the one remaining feature that the fixed-point system
+    …and this is the one remaining feature that the fixed-point system
     has to be able to deal with before we integrate it into the
     compiler, hopefully soon!